 Cutlery and Table Settings

 To eat Japanese-style meals, chopsticks are commonly used.
 Also, Japanese people use forks, knives, or spoons, depending on what types of food people are eating.
-Traditional Japanese table setting is to place a bowl of rice on your left and to place a bowl of miso soup on your right side on the table.
+The traditional Japanese table setting is to place a bowl of rice on your left and to place a bowl of miso soup on your right side on the table.
 Other dishes are set behind these bowls.
 Chopsticks are placed on a chopstick holder in front of rice and soup bowls.